Ptujec/LaunchBar/Text-Actions/README.md

 <img src="geturls.gif" width="600"/>

-## List
+## Full List

-- Date (Paste current date or date plus/minus some days in an active text field)
+- Date (Paste current date or date plus/minus some days (e.g. "-3") in an active text field.
+You can also specify an upcoming day of the week (e.g. "Sunday") or its abbreviation (e.g. "sun")
 - Get Markdown Link from Safari (and paste into active text field)
 - Get RTF Link from Safari (and paste into active text field)
 - Lorem Ipsum (Generate placeholder text)